json-bell/calendar-puzzle/kanban.md

 # IN DEV

-## CAL-20 Generate Solution from a filling-panels approach (as opposed to a placing-pieces)

-- This should be more efficient: while deving piece-first, realised gaps of size 5 are very hard to fill
-- needing to search the whole tree before realising that the gap-5 can't actually be filled
-- could possibly do a mix where small gaps are targetted first
-- that involves rewriting the whole thing entirely for those cases

-From this, I realised it's easier to just take a panel-first approach anyway:
+NOTE TO SELF AS POSSIBLE ROUTE: Start from corners / where the days are?
+So that if there's a tight squeeze it gets delt with first, since that's the strength of this search method

+instead of e.g. Thurs 26th June where there's a zigzag in the bottom right, and it's rly hard to fill, but it's gonna deal with that with literally the last piece, instead of right at the start as a human would tbh

+## CAL-21: Solution building: UI, Early Loading of solution after any placement, "enable cheats" menu or smth

+I want the "show solution" to be quicker

+- This could in part be done with: Allowing easier solutions (e.g. with several buttons: "generate 3 star sol", "generate 2 star sol" etc.)

+- Early Loading: whenever a new piece is placed, start a new process finding the current solution -> create a `solver` class, with a `stop` method, so that we don't have a bunch of processes all running in the background for no reason :D

-- try to fill a panel first
+- Sad path: Asking to be shown a solution without one being available
-- can possibly suggest which panel to fill from previous iteration (e.g. start with a piece from a small gap)
-- And then go over each panel
-- It may initially seem like this is more iterations: to the scale of n^50 as opposed to n^10 (piece count vs panel count)
-- but for every panel filled appropriately, 4 others are filled
-- -> each iteration places a piece, so you get to the same thing
-- -> but it'll be easier to immediately say "use one of these 6 unplaced pieces" instead of like before where we test every panel
-- feeling good abt this one tbh, I think it could really speed things up

 # Backlog

-## CAL-?: Make Grid solution solving more efficient

-See comments in `generateSolution.ts`: plans how to target the smallest spaces first, so that solution spaces are more quickly eliminated (checks e.g. if a 5-panel gap CAN be filled, before trying all the different ways of filling the 35 panel gap)

-## Epic - Detecting Win and choosing date
+## Epic - Choosing date

 CAL-?: Date selection - 3 fields Num/Day/Month?
 Or calendar?
 Both?

-Add date to querystring too
+Add date to querystring too?

+## CAL-?: Make Grid solution solving more efficient

+See comments in `generateSolution.ts`: plans how to target the smallest spaces first, so that solution spaces are more quickly eliminated (checks e.g. if a 5-panel gap CAN be filled, before trying all the different ways of filling the 35 panel gap)

 ## Epic - Solutions and hints - needs to be able to detect win